whuysmans/vuewp/README.md

 This project is in a very early stage now.
 Intention is to create a decoupled front (vue) for a WordPress backend.
 JSON data is retrieved trough GraphQL instead of the REST API.
 I added the graphql endpoint here: [graphql-vuewp](https://github.com/whuysmans/vuewp-graphql).

 ### Install
-git clone vuewp
++ git clone vuewp
-cd vuewp
++ cd vuewp
-npm install
++ npm install

 A graphql js client is included (Lokka).
 I had to set credentials to false in Lokka to fix cors-errors (see documentation in graphql-vuewp repo).

 ### Dependencies
 + wordpress backend of course
-..*graphql-vuewp plugin
++ graphql-vuewp plugin
-..*yoast plugin if you want seo
++ yoast plugin if you want seo
-..*acf if you want it
++ acf if you want it

 ### Todo
 + fix cors in a more sustainable way